microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 ## Introduction

-HLSL has always supported vectors of as many as four elements of different element types (int3, float4, etc.).
+HLSL has previously supported vectors of as many as four elements (int3, float4, etc.).
 These are useful in a traditional graphics context for representation and manipulation of geometry and color information.
 The evolution of HLSL as a more general purpose language targeting Graphics and Compute greatly benefit from longer vectors to fully represent these operations rather than to try to break them down into smaller constituent vectors.
-This feature adds the ability to declare and use native HLSL vectors longer than four elements.
+This feature adds the ability to load, store, and perform select operations on HLSL vectors longer than four elements.

 ## Motivation